-4230.
-Advanced Managerial Accounting (3).
-Pr., ACCT 3210.
-The study of advanced cost accumulation and allocation and control techniques for manufacturing, service and governmental organizations, with an emphasis on internal decision making, product-pricing and critical firm analysis.

-4320.
+- 4320.
 Advanced Income Tax Accounting (3).
-Pr., ACCT 3310.
+Pr., Appropriate grade in ACCT 3310.
 Specialized tax determination problems of individuals, corporations, estates and trusts.
 Additional emphasis on tax research and compliance.
-Duplicate credit will not be allowed for ACCT 4320 and ACCT 6320.

-4410.
-Auditing Financial Statements (3).
-Pr., ACCT 3120, ACCT 3200.
-Principles and procedures of financial statements audits conducted in accordance with Generally Accepted Auditing Standards (GAAS); reviews and compilations; professional ethics and auditor independence.
+Duplicate credit will not be allowed for ACCT 4320 and ACCT 6320. - 4410.
+Auditing I (3).Pr.
+ACCT 3120, ACCT 3200.
+Principles and procedures of financial statements audits conducted in accordance with professional auditing standards; reviews and compilations; professional ethids and auditor independence. - 4450.
+Auditing II (3).
+Pr.
+ACCT 4410 or equivalent.
+Examines selected external auditing topices in-depth, and other professional services performed by CPAs, including relevant professional standards.
+Duplicants will not be allowed for ACCT 4411 and ACCT 6411. - 4510.
+Government and Nonprofit Accounting and Financial Reporting (3).

-4420.
-Seminar in Auditing (3).
-Pr., ACCT 4410.
-Case studies covering fraud and other illegal acts, auditor legal liability, auditor independence, professional ethics and other current issues in auditing.

-4430.
-Internal Auditing (3).
-Pr., junior standing.
-Assessing internal control of business and non-business organizations; concepts of risk assessment, risk reduction and assessing risk reduction within an organization through internal auditing.

-4500.
-Financial and Managerial Accounting for Government Managers (3), Pr., senior standing.
-A survey of financial and managerial accounting concepts and principles designed to acquaint the student with current practices and applications within the government environment.
-May not be used as an accounting elective.

-4510.
-Government and Nonprofit Financial Reporting and Budgeting (3).
 Pr., ACCT 3110.
-Accounting, financial reporting and budgeting theory and practice for governmental and nonprofit entities.
-Duplicate credit will not be allowed for ACCT 4510 and ACCT 6510.
+Accounting and financial reporting principles and practices for governmental and nonprofit entities.
+Duplicate credit will not be allowed for ACCT 4510 and ACCT 6510. - 4520.

-4520.
 Government Auditing and Internal Control (3).
 Pr., ACCT 4510.
-A study of internal and management control, auditing, performance measurement and reporting, and financial and managerial analysis techniques, concepts and controls in the governmental environment.
-Duplicate credit will not be allowed for ACCT 4520 and ACCT 6520.

-4530.
-Governmental Environment and Public Accountability (3).
+A study of internal (management) control, generally accepted government auditing standards (GAGAS), and analytical procedures in the government environment.
+Duplicate credit will not be allowed for ACCT 4520 and ACCT 6520. - 4530.
+Government Budgeting and Performance Reporting (3).
 Pr., senior standing.
-Surveys the organization, structure and legality of government and its role in the government financial management function including public accountability and ethics.
-Duplicate credit will not be allowed for ACCT 4530 and ACCT 6530.
+The government financial management function includes the theories and methods of budgeting, performance reporting, and public accountability.
+Duplicate credit will not be allowed for ACCT 4530 and ACCT 6530. - 4610.
+Not-For-Profit Accounting and Financial Reporting (3).
+Pr., ACCT 3110.
+Accounting and financial reporting theory and practice for not-for-profit entities.
+Duplicate credit will not be allowed for ACCT 4610 and ACCT 6610. - 4900.

-4900.
 Independent Study (1-3).
 Pr., junior standing, department head approval.
 Variable content as determined by faculty member outside of classroom setting.
-May be repeated up to 6 hours.
+May be repeated up to 6 hours. - 4924.

-4924.
 Internship in Accounting (1-3).
 Pr., departmental approval.
 Provides students with the opportunity to gain valuable insight through practical accounting experience so they may better correlate their academic experience with a professional, real-world environment.
 Business or major elective credit.